Parking Regulations 2017-2018

 - parked in a reserved parking space without the proper permit.

 - parked in the same space over forty-eight hours with a tow warning notification affixed.

 - parked without valid vehicle registration or license plate.

 - parked in restricted area or area reserved for event parking after posted time.

-Violators whose vehicle is booted will have 72 hours to pay outstanding citations or the vehicle will be towed.
+Once booted, violators will have up to 72 hours to pay outstanding citations or start a payment plan before the boot will be removed.
+If not paid within 72 hours, the vehicle will be towed.
 Payment can be made at all times in the MavPark portal at uta.edu/pats by logging in and searching for citations using the vehicle’s license plate.
 Payment may also be made in person at the Parking & Transportation Services office located in suite 112 of the Wetsel Building (1225 West Mitchell St., Arlington, TX) between 8 a.m. and 5 p.m.
 Monday through Friday (Credit card payments only).
 In addition, in-person cash or credit card payment can be made 24 hours a day at the parking meters located on the lower level of the Maverick Parking Garage by searching for existing citations using the vehicle’s license plate.
 The boot will only be removed once all citation debts and the $50 boot fee have been settled.